nadeemabdulhamid/Kiva-Teachpack/README.txt

 ;; Teachpack for accessing Kiva data through its XML API ;; (A complete rewrite of a teachpack written by Shriram Krishnamurthi & Kathi Fisler) ;; Nadeem Abdul Hamid
+;; v1.1: October 2010: bug fix, doc updates
 ;; v1: November 2009

 ;;;; Documentation for users ;;;;;;;;;;;;;;;;;;;;;;;;

-;; The teachpack exports 2 functions and one constant:
+;; The teachpack exports 3 functions and one constant:
 ;;
 ;; (get-kiva-page number) produces a list of numbers, symbols, and ;;    strings corresponding to the data on the given page number of